Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

+### <a onclick="return RegisterKbClick('KB600', 'Change the default Screenshot folder')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB600.aspx">KB600</a> Change the default Screenshot folder

+If a test is configured to capture screenshots during playback - Rapise puts then into Reports folder in the working directory of the test.
+If you want to copy screenshots to a different location or instruct Rapise to put images into a different folder - check out this article.

+### <a onclick="return RegisterKbClick('KB599', 'RVL Toolbox to boost productivity in writing tests')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB599.aspx">KB599</a> RVL Toolbox to boost productivity in writing tests

+If you are new to Rapise or use it occasionally you may not know or remember all the cool objects and actions to use in your tests.
+With RVL Toolbox you can get access to required information by searching for it without leaving the RVL Editor.

 ### <a onclick="return RegisterKbClick('KB598', 'Using RVL Merge Utility')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB598.aspx">KB598</a> Using RVL Merge Utility

 Sometimes we need to do Diff and Merge operations when working with external Source Control systems (git, svn, etc).
 This utility (ExcelMerge) will enable this functionality.